Molybdate: Examples of molybdate anions

 The naming of molybdates generally follows the convention of a prefix to show the number of Mo atoms present.
 For example, dimolybdate for 2 molybdenum atoms; trimolybdate for 3 molybdenum atoms, etc..
 Sometimes the oxidation state is added as a suffix, such as in pentamolybdate(VI).
-The heptamolybdate ion, Mo_{7}O_{24}^{6−}, is often called "paramolybdate".
+The heptamolybdate ion, Mo7O_{24}(6−), is often called "paramolybdate".

 Structure of molybdate anions

-The smaller anions, MoO_{4}^{2−} and Mo_{2}O_{7}^{2−} feature tetrahedral centres.
-In MoO_{4}^{2−} the four oxygens are equivalent as in sulfate and chromate, with equal bond lengths and angles.
-Mo_{2}O_{7}^{2−} can be considered to be two tetrahedra sharing a corner, i.e. with a single bridging O atom.
-In the larger anions molybdenum is generally, but not exclusively, 6 coordinate with edges or vertices of the MoO_{6} octahedra being shared.
+The smaller anions, MoO_{4}(2−) and Mo2O_{7}(2−) feature tetrahedral centres.
+In MoO_{4}(2−) the four oxygens are equivalent as in sulfate and chromate, with equal bond lengths and angles.
+Mo2O_{7}(2−) can be considered to be two tetrahedra sharing a corner, i.e. with a single bridging O atom, as in dichromate.
+In the larger anions molybdenum is generally, but not exclusively, 6 coordinate with edges or vertices of the MoO6 octahedra being shared.
 The octahedra are distorted, typical M-O bond lengths are: